enterspeedhq/enterspeed-docs/docs/best-practices/overview.md

 On these pages we have collected some best practices to help you get the best result and performance out of Enterspeed.

-Please read the pages as most of the points are applicable to every Enterspeed project.
+Please read the pages as most of the points are applicable to every Enterspeed project \- and as always, you are more than welcome to reach out if you have any questions.

 <CardContainer size="large">
     <Card icon={<FaDatabase />} title="Ingest integrations" link="best-practices/ingest-integrations">